votingworks/electionguard-kotlin-multiplatform/README.md

   linear with respect to the size of the constant, and when the constant is "1", the proof will be the same size as the original disjunctive proof.

-The above changes are consistent with changes that have been proposed for ElectionGuard 2.0.
-The following changes are not:

-- EKM does not use JSON for serialization.
-Instead, it uses [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers), a binary format that takes roughly half the space of JSON for the same information.
-EKM includes `.proto` files for all the relevant data formats, which could be adopted by other implementations, making it easier for future ElectionGuard implementations to have compatible data serialization.

-- EKM changes how hashes are computed, defining the result of a hash function as a 256-bit unsigned integer rather than an element-mod-q.
+- EKM defines the result of a hash function as a 256-bit unsigned integer `UInt256` type rather than a `ElementModQ` type.
 This simplifies the code in a variety of ways.
 The `UInt256` type is used in a number of other contexts, like HMAC keys, allowing those implementations to be independent of the ElGamal group parameters.
+  For serialization, the output of `UInt256` type is identical to `ElementModQ`, so this is an internal difference compatible with other implementations.

+- EKM can use both JSON and [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) for serialization.
+  Protobuf is a binary format
+  that takes roughly half the space of JSON for the same information.
+EKM includes `.proto` files for all the relevant data formats, which constitutes a well defined and compact schema for EG serialization.

 ## Cool features of EKM